Chase Elliott Takes Shot at Formula 1 and Backs It Up With Specific Details Why NASCAR Is Better

 Since he made his NASCAR debut with the Truck Series in 2013, Elliott has earned a combined 19 wins between the three series, including 11 with the Cup Series.

 Since that initial win, Chase Elliott has won 10 more times, three of them coming on road courses, and has clearly established himself as one of the best road racers in NASCAR.
-In 2020, two of his five victories came on road courses and he followed in his father’s footsteps when he drove his way to the Cup Series championship, and did it at just 24 years old.
+In 2020, two of his five victories came on road courses.
+He followed in his father’s footsteps when he drove his way to the Cup Series championship, doing so at just 24 years old.

 Chase Elliott details why NASCAR is better than Formula 1

-After years of hosting the U.S. Grand Prix with Formula 1 cars, COTA in Austin will hold its first-ever NASCAR event in May with the EchoPark Texas Grand Prix.
+After years of hosting the U.S. Grand Prix with Formula 1 cars, COTA in Austin held its first-ever NASCAR event in May 2021 with the EchoPark Texas Grand Prix.
 NASCAR invited Chase Elliott, Martin Truex Jr., and Brad Keselowski to test out tires on the 3.5-mile track this past week.

 During a break from testing, the drivers answered questions from reporters.
-Elliott didn’t hesitate in making his case why the Cup Series race in May will be better than any of the F1 races before.
+Elliott didn’t hesitate in making his case about why the Cup Series race will be better than any of the F1 races before.

 “It’s just a different type of racing.
 We’re not going near as fast as those cars do,” Elliott admitted.
 “But I feel like the product and the competitiveness on track and us being able to race around each other is much more feasible with the speeds we’re going and kind of how big and heavy these cars are.
 I feel like, no, it’s not the oohs and the aahs of going through the S-turns however fast those guys go, but I do think the racing is better to watch, and I think that’s what’s made NASCAR popular over the years.”